kclip/meta-autoencoder-without-channel-model/README.md

 ### Basic Usage under Rayleigh Block Fading channel case

 -  In the 'run/' folder, all the schemes in the paper can be trained via correlated channel model and tested with the same channels as done in the paper.

-### Preliminary codes are now deprecated

--  Codes in the folder 'meta_rx_joint_tx/', which was preliminary version of the current code is now deprecated and will be erased soon.